christophergrant/digital-garden/content/notes/Apache Spark.md

 RDDs are the foundational and low-level Spark abstraction.
 DataFrames/SQL are higher level and carry a lot of benefits on top of RDDs.

-For these reasons among others, new Spark applications should use the newer DataFrame/SQL APIs and legacy applications should be rewritten to use the newer APIs.
+For these reasons among others, new Spark applications should use the newer DataFrame/SQL APIs and legacy applications should be rewritten.

 This carries over to other Spark APIs, on the left are the older, lower-level APIs, where the right has the newer APIs:
 - Spark core (RDDs) => Spark SQL and DataFrames